binbashar/le-ref-architecture-doc/docs/work-with-us/faqs.md

     The `leverage cli` allows to build repeatable and immutable infrastructure.
 So your cloud development, staging and production environments will consistently be the same.

+### Why Leverage for DevOps Engineers, Cloud Architects and Software Engineers?
 !!! question "Why Leverage for DevOps Engineers, Cloud Architects and Software Engineers?"
     - [x] **Provisioning infrastructure as code (Iac):**
     Instead of manually provisioning infrastructure, the real benefits of cloud adoption come from orchestrating infrastructure through code.
 However, this is really challenging to achieve, there are literally thousands of tiny things and configs to consider and they all seem to take forever.
 Our experience is that it can take teams up to 24 months to achieve a desired infra state in AWS.
-By using ***Leverage*** you could get your entire AWS Well-Architected based cloud solution within 3 to 6 months.
+    By using ***Leverage*** you could get your AWS Landing-Zone in few weeks, or your entire AWS Well-Architected based cloud solution within 1 to 3 months (depending on your project complexity needs).

     - [x] **We've done it before (don't reinvent the wheel):**
     Often, development teams have similar and recurring requests such as: iam, networking, security, storage,